Devil's Bride (1974 film)

+Due to its popularity it is sometimes called a Lithuanian Jesus Christ Superstar rock opera.

 Synopsis

+The plot of the musical was simplified compared to the original and less tragic.

-A devil, Pinčiukas (Gediminas Girvainis), comes to earth and lands near the mill of Baltaragis (Vasilijus Simčičius).
+A devil Pinčiukas (Gediminas Girvainis), evicted from the heaven, lands on the Earth near the mill of Baltaragis (Vasilijus Simčičius).
 Pinčiukas and Baltaragis conclude a pact: the devil will help the miller in his work and will get him a spectacular wife, Marcelė (Vaiva Mainelytė).
 In exchange, Baltaragis will let Pinčiukas marry the beautiful daughter he and Marcelė will have.
 Soon after giving birth to a daughter, Marcelė dies.
 The daughter, Jurga (played by the same actress interpreting her mother, Vaiva Mainelytė), grows up to become a beautiful woman, and the handsome Girdvainis (Regimantas Adomaitis) falls in love with her.
 Pinčiukas plays all sort of tricks to separate Jurga from Girdvainis, while Baltaragis regrets his pact with the devil and tries to persuade him to marry instead his not-so-beautiful sister Uršulė (Regina Varnaitė).
 In the end, the whole village realizes Pinčiukas is a devil and tries to kill him by drowning him in a nearby river, but he is saved by Uršulė, who is secretly in love with him.
 In the final scene, Jurga is happily riding with Girdvainis, and they pass by Uršulė and Pinčiukas, who also seem happy with their children.